jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 Each field is a key-value pair.

-Please note that all existing comments which are direct responses to the original video, are considered as sibilings.
+Please note that all comments which are direct responses to the original video, are considered as siblings.
 And they do not have a parent.
 The *parent_comment_id* field of these comments is empty.
 The following is such an example:

 ```console
 {"video_id": "zz42pQ-2ytI", "author": "@user-ek5tl4nu7p", "comment_id": "UgwELiGkULP-8OvPOAZ4AaABAg", "like_count": 826, "reply_count": 33, "is_reply": false, "parent_comment_id": "", "published_date": "7 hours ago (edited)", "crawled_date": "2023-10-29T23:00:47.300265", "is_video_owner": false, "comment": "I am a Man City fan, but I have to ask the Man United players, how could they leave Haaland so wide open on the second goal."}